maxbundscherer/a-sdr/docs/i_overview.md

 ### Introduction

-Normally I am a computer scientist with a focus on data science and software engineering located in Germany near Munich (QTH JN58) or in Nuremberg (QTH JN59).
+Normally I am a computer scientist with a focus on data science and software engineering located in Nuremberg (QTH JN59).
 Today I want to **share my radio signal hobby** with all of you.
-I currently have no amateur radio license, but I am on it.

-Instead of learning for the amateur radio license, I am dealing with **automatic signal identification, classification, monitoring, demodulation & decoding of voice, data & natural radio signals**.
-I am using traditional methods and machine learning (ml) / artificial intelligence (ai) techniques for these points.
+My callsign is [DD7MB](https://dd7mb.de).

 **This page is about automatic (live) monitoring/reporting of different radio signals and sdr related topics**.
 Unfortunately, this page is under construction and is not complete.
 This page has started on 04-Mar-2022 and there are a lot of things to publish and do.
 So check back from time to time.